ericmjl/llamabot/docs/developer/devcontainer.md

 Your system should have `git` and Docker both installed on it.

+Additionally, we recommend that you configure Docker to be able to use at least 12-14GB of RAM to ensure that local LLMs have enough RAM to run.

 ## Brief Instructions

 1. Fork LlamaBot to your own GitHub account.